allpix-squared/allpix-squared/src/modules/GenericPropagation/README.md

 * `ignore_magnetic_field`: The magnetic field, if present, is ignored for this module.
 Defaults to false.
 * `multiplication_model`: Model used to calculate impact ionization parameters and charge multiplication.
 Defaults to `none` which corresponds to unity gain, a list of available models can be found in the documentation.
 * `multiplication_threshold`: Threshold field above which charge multiplication is calculated.
 Defaults to `100kV/cm`.
+* `multiplication_depth`: Maximum depth of the generated impact ionization charge multiplication shower after which the generation of further multiplication charge carrier levels is prohibited.
+This number represents the maximum number of daughter charge carrier groups that can be produced by one initial charge carrier group.
+This does not concern the size of the charge group itself but solely the level of generation.
+If a group generates a secondary group through impact ionization, the depth is `1`.
+If this secondary group again creates charge carriers when propagating, the depth is `2` and so on.
+The default value is `5`.

 ## Plotting parameters
 * `output_plots` : Determines if simple output plots should be generated for a monitoring of the simulation flow.
 Disabled by default.